Data collection Generation R

 Pregnancy and birth

-- Fetal ultrasound examinations: were performed at each prenatal visit.
-These ultrasound examinations were used for both establishing gestational age and assessing fetal growth patterns.
+- Fetal ultrasound examinations: these were performed at each prenatal visit.
+The ultrasound examinations were used for both establishing gestational age and assessing fetal growth patterns.

 Period 0-4 years